-Cloud computing is everywhere these days, and with good reason.
+Cloud computing is everywhere these days and with good reason.
 From improving your business scalability to encouraging flexible working practices, the benefits of cloud computing are numerous.
-However, before you move to the cloud, here are the 5 questions you should ask to make the transition as seamless as possible.
+However, before you move to the cloud, here are the 5 questions you should ask to make your cloud migration as easy and successful as possible.

-1. Why am I moving to the cloud?
+1. Why am I migrating to the cloud?

 Whatever your reasons, understand what you hope to achieve from cloud migration before you get started.
 This ensures that, for example, you don’t waste money and resources on solutions you simply don’t need.

 Choosing the right cloud storage means choosing the appropriate storage for your unique business needs.
 Your IT service provider can help you with this, but when you’re researching cloud storage options, consider factors such as:

 - If the files are read-only or if employees will edit them frequently

 To help reduce costs, you can always choose cheaper storage tiers for data you rarely use or archived files.
 Don’t rush into a cloud migration – make sure it’s the most cost-effective and functional package for your business.

 3. Am I migrating all business data to the cloud?

 Chances are there’s no need to move all your business data to the cloud, at least not right away.
 To keep costs at a minimum, consider leaving historic data behind until a later date and only migrate the data you need on a daily basis.
 Migrating all your data can have a noticeable impact on your migration schedule and costs, so only move everything necessary for your business operations.